carpentries-lab/python-aos-lesson/setup.md

 **Anaconda**

 * At the Bash Shell, type `python --version`.
 You should see the version of your Python program listed, with a reference to Anaconda (i.e. the default Python program on your laptop needs to be the Anaconda installation of Python).
-* In the Bash Shell, type `conda --version`.
-You should see the version of your conda program listed.